LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Introduction

 Recent works propose various extensions of the LLM-as-a-judge approach, including pairwise model comparison~\citep{zheng2023judging}, finetuning LLMs for evaluation~\citep{prometheus,prometheus2}, multi-criteria evaluation~\citep{liang2023holistic,fu-etal-2024-gptscore}, the dynamic selection of evaluation criteria~\citep{flask}, or even using per-instance evaluation checklists~\citep{checklists,biggen}.
 A common technique to improve LLM-as-a-judge is to ask a model to output an explanation for the predicted score(s).

 However, even with the extensions listed above, LLM-as-a-judge remains primarily a \textit{quantitative} evaluation tool, i.e., the final result used by researchers and practitioners is \textit{quantitative evaluation scores}.
-At the same time, language generation is a complex multi-faceted task with a vast space of potential issues, including in various aspects of generated texts (grammaticality, factuality, logical coherence, etc), in preprocessing of the input data and postprocessing of the NLG outputs, or even with user requests.
+At the same time, language generation is a complex multi-faceted task with a vast space of potential issues, including in various aspects of generated texts (grammaticality, factuality, logical coherence, etc.), in preprocessing of the input data and postprocessing of the NLG outputs, or even with user requests.
 An effective and commonly used strategy for spotting such issues is a manual \textit{qualitative error analysis} of a subset of predictions, which allows developers to identify artifacts, fix system issues, and detect flaws in quantitative evaluation.
-Yet this analysis is often skipped in practice, due to overreliance of developers on quantitative metrics, as well as high demand in terms of time and effort needed to conduct such analysis.
+Yet this analysis is often skipped in practice~\cite{van-miltenburg-etal-2023-barriers, van-miltenburg-etal-2021-underreporting}, due to overreliance of developers on quantitative metrics, as well as high demand in terms of time and effort needed to conduct such analysis.

 In this work, we introduce \Judge, a novel approach which automates error analysis, with the main output being a \textit{a structured report} aggregating the common \textit{qualitative} error types in the NLG outputs for a given dataset.
 The two key steps of LLM-as-a-qualitative-judge are (1) open-ended per-instance error analysis and (2) clustering of the discovered error types.
 Per-instance analysis implies prompting an LLM to detect an issue in the given NLG system output, where an issue may be arbitrary, i.e. we do not provide any predefined set of possible issues.
 For error clustering, we propose an intuitive and effective algorithm which resembles how humans solve the corresponding task.
-The examples of the generated reports are presented in Figure~\ref{fig:summary_examples}, and a high-level illustration of the proposed approach is presented in Figure~\ref{fig:illustration}.
+An example of the generated report is presented in Figure~\ref{fig:illustration} (left), and a high-level illustration of the proposed approach is presented in Figure~\ref{fig:illustration} (right).

-To evaluate the proposed \Judge, we manually annotate error types in a diverse set of 12 generative datasets (7 tasks and 6 domains for one of the tasks) and introduce an LLM-as-a-judge-based strategy for comparing the errors detected by an LLM and by a human expert.
-We also manually annotate potential clustering of errors in each dataset, which allows us to evaluate the automatically produced clustering, by calculating its agreement with the human-annotated clustering.

 To summarize, our contributions are three-fold: